 - Rehearse self-help skills such as dressing, cleaning up, and hand washing.
 Your child will be more confident when they are asked to do these things at school if they have practiced already.

-- Involve your child in packing his or her lunch and snacks.
+- Involve your child in packing his or her snacks.
 Ask them to make some choices (from items that you offer) and engage them in making and packing everything so that they can begin to take responsibility for their own items and choices.

 - Be sure to speak to your child about how much they are going to like school.
 If they hear you speaking positively about it, they are more likely to have a positive view of how their experience is going to go.